themmj/assignment-test/README.md

 ### Score calculation

-The score for a submission is calculated using the test results and the maximum points defined in the [configuration](#configuration).
+The score for a submission is calculated using the inverse of the ratio of failed tests vs. total tests.
 A build error counts as 0%.
 In case a submission does not achieve 100% its test failures or build errors are preserved for manual investigation if needed.

 ### CSV export